rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

         :status: draft

         ``Saturating<T>`` is a wrapper type in Rust’s standard library (``core::num::Saturating<T>``) that makes arithmetic operations on the wrapped value perform saturating arithmetic instead of wrapping, panicking, or overflowing.
-        The ``Saturating<T>`` is useful when you have a section of code or a data type where all arithmetic must be saturating.
+        ``Saturating<T>`` is useful when you have a section of code or a data type where all arithmetic must be saturating.
         This compliant solution uses the ``Saturating<T>`` type to define several functions that perform basic integer operations using saturation semantics.

         .. code-block:: rust